simPod/GrafanaJsonDatasource/README.md

 { "target": "query field value" }
 ```

-Alternatively, if you provide a full valid JSON string in the query field, it will be passed in the body as a native JSON object, and template variables will be expanded as a JSON array.
+Alternatively, flick on the "Raw JSON" switch to provide a full valid JSON string in the query field which will be passed in the request body as a native JSON object.
+Template variables will be expanded as a JSON array.
 For example, selecting two items in a multi-field dropdown `$myservers`
 ```string
 {"selectedservers":$myservers}
 ```